Our 8 Week Half Marathon Training Plan is for experienced or intermediate level runners looking to ramp up their training for a half marathon!

 Not convinced this is the plan for you?

 The training program features 5 days of training per week; 4 days of running and 1 day of cross-training.

 Training Breakdown – What Will Your Weekly Schedule Consist Of?

 These are your classic training runs; do them in the mornings or after work, at a comfortable, sustainable pace.

-These runs help add mileage to your training week and get your body used to running far!
+These runs help add mileage to your training schedule and get your body used to running far!

 Tempo Runs (optional)

-Not sure what target pace should be?
+Not sure what your target pace should be?
 Check out our pace charts!